 It Began with the Sun

-Students visit the Jawaharlal Nehru Planetarium as part of the Grade 5 curriculum to learn about the Sun and the Solar System.
-This two day experience will also feature a study on the various constellations and includes a presentation, a quiz and a round of Q & A.
+Students of Grade 2 and 3 visited the Jawaharlal Nehru Planetarium as part of the curriculum to learn about the Sun and the Solar System.
+This two-day experience featured a study on the various constellations and included a presentation, a quiz, and a round of Q & A.

 Medieval South India – Nandi Village

-Curated to compliment the Grade 6 Social Science curriculum, this trip highlights the medieval history of Karnataka.
-Students visit the Bhoganandishwara temple in Nandi Village, built under royal patronage of several prominent South Indian kingdoms such as Cholas, Hoysalas and Vijayangara.
-With this, students take a look at the social, political and cultural aspects of Medieval India.
+Curated to complement the Grade 6 Social Science curriculum, this trip highlights the medieval history of Karnataka.
+Students visit the Bhoganandishwara temple in Nandi Village, built under the royal patronage of several prominent South Indian kingdoms such as Cholas, Hoysalas, and Vijayanagara.
+With this, students take a look at the social, political, and cultural aspects of Medieval India.